What Discord actually is

 Family Center (Discord’s parent dashboard)

-Parents can see a weekly summary of their teen’s activity: servers joined, DMs sent (counts only, not content), and users they’ve talked to.
+Parents can see a weekly summary of their teen’s activity: servers joined, DMs sent (counts only, not content), users they’ve talked to, total call minutes, their top five users and servers, and — added in November 2025 — weekly purchases.
 Not a content monitor — more of a visibility tool.
 Enable via your own account.

 The five settings that matter